-- Health – It is common to experience a temporary loss of smell with colds, allergies, sinusitis and even nasal polyps.
-Additionally, damaged nerves from a head trauma or surgery can also impair a person’s ability to sense an odor.
+- Health – It is common to experience a temporary loss of smell with colds, allergies, sinusitis, and even nasal polyps.
+Additionally, damaged nerves from head trauma or surgery can also impair a person’s ability to sense an odor.

 - Odor fatigue – After prolonged exposure to a compound, such as a mercaptan, it is customary to experience olfactory fatigue (adaptation) which is the inability to distinguish particular odors.

 - Masking – Masking is not impeding smell, it is covering up one smell with another compound.
 Some gas companies use masking agents to overpower the mercaptan odor, thus masking it to help mitigate odor from incidental odorant spills, or while performing maintenance on odorant injection equipment.

 We are in the business of putting odorant into a stream of gas so that it smells.
 It is important to understand, however, even when we think we have a “normal” sense of smell, it may be impaired from time to time.
 In these situations, understand that perceiving the rotten egg smell associated with the presence of gas may be harder to detect.

 In our next post, we discuss scrubbing and factors that deplete the odorant injected into natural gas so that it may be undetected, creating another safety concern.